bevyengine/bevy/release-content/migration-guides/PositionedGlyph's-section_index-field-renamed.md

 pull_requests: [23381]
 ---

-Only `TextSpan` entities should be refered to as "spans".
-Entities that can be either text roots or `TextSpan`s should be called "sections".
+Only a `TextSpan` entity should be refered to as a "span".
+Use "section" when an entity could be either a text roots or `TextSpan`.
 Hence, `PositionedGlyph::span_idex` has been renamed to `section_index`.